Tuition and Fees Policy and Procedure

 3. Credit card refunds will go back to the original credit card used to pay.

-4. Financial Aid will be disbursed to the students account.
-Once tuition, fees and books have been paid to the College any remaining funds will be processed within 14 days through a third party vendor (BankMobile) to a designated bank account preference.
-For students under 18 or 60+ check refunds will be issued to the student.
+4. Credit balance refunds resulting from excess Financial Aid will be disbursed to the student’s account.
+Once tuition, fees and books have been paid to the College any remaining funds will be processed within 14 days through a third-party vendor (BankMobile).

 2. Refund for Non-Credit Continuing Education Workforce Development Classes